pthom/hello_imgui/docs/book/_sources/doc_params.md

     //  refresh needs)
     float fpsIdle = 9.f;

+    // `timeActiveAfterLastEvent`: _float, default=3.f_.
+    //  Time in seconds after the last event before the application is considered idling. float timeActiveAfterLastEvent = 3.f;

     // `enableIdling`: _bool, default=true_.
     //  Disable idling by setting this to false.
     //  (this can be changed dynamically during execution)